Raconteur37/Raconteur37/README.md

 ### Hello!
 I'm Cameron, and while programming is my passion, Gits are a requirement!
-I have taken 3 AP classes in computer science as well as being self taught in OOP and Database Managment, as well as how to create in depth algorithms.
+I have taken 3 AP classes in computer science as well as being self taught in OOP and Database Management, as well as how to create in depth algorithms.
 I currently work full time on a minecraft server known as Renatus Network.
 I love creating bots to automate things in my life, and I have a passion for coding games!
 - 🔥 The biggest project I'm working on is re designing the KitPvp gamemode for Renatus!